khristinakokolus/web_map_with_friends/README.md

 ### Conclusion
-This web site helps to find the location of the Twitter users.
+This web site helps to find the locations of the Twitter users.

 ### Author
 Khristina Kokolus